cstrnt/notion-api/README.md

 ## getPageById(pageId)

-Gets a Notion page by the pageId and returns it parsed to HTML.
+Gets a Notion page by the pageId and returns the parsed HTML.

 **Parameters**: